2 Control flow, structs, modules and types

 2.3.4 About the struct state

 Sometimes you don’t need to care about the state of your struct object.
 Sometimes, you just need to instantiate and use the objects, without altering their state.
-You can notice that when you have methods inside your struct declaration that might use the values that are present in the data members, but they do not alter the values in the data members of the struct in anyway.
+You can notice that when you have methods inside your struct declaration that might use the values that are present in the data members, but they do not alter the values in these data members of the struct in anyway.

-As a result of that, when we create Vec3 objects we usually create them as constant objects, like the v1 and v2 objects presented at Section 2.3.3.
+As a result of that, when we create Vec3 objects we usually create them as constant objects, like the v1 and v2 objects presented in Section 2.3.3.
 We can create them as variable objects with the var keyword, if we want to.
-But because the methods of this Vec3 struct do not change the state of the objects in any point, is unnecessary to mark them as variable objects.
+But because the methods of this Vec3 struct do not change the state of the objects in any point, it’s unnecessary to mark them as variable objects.

-As I described at Section 2.3.3, the self argument in methods of a struct is the argument that receives as input the object from which the method was called from.
+As I described in Section 2.3.3, the self argument in methods of a struct is the argument that receives as input the object from which the method was called from.
 We usually annotate this argument in the methods by writing self, followed by the colon character (:), and the data type of the struct to which the method belongs to (e.g. User, Vec3, etc.).

 If we take the Vec3 struct that we defined in the previous section as an example, we can see in the distance() method that this self argument is annotated as self: Vec3.
 Because the state of the Vec3 object is never altered by this method.

-But what if we do have a method that alters the state of the object, by altering the values of it’s data members.
-How should we annotate self in this instance?
+But what if we do have a method that alters the state of the object, by altering the values of its data members, how should we annotate self in this instance?
 The answer is: “we should annotate self as a pointer of x, instead of just x”.
 In other words, you should annotate self as self: *x, instead of annotating it as self: x.

 const std = @import("std");